 - A Windows, macOS, or Chrome OS computer to set up a bootable USB stick.

 Although Chrome Flex OS is still developing, occasional instabilities and crashes may occur.
 Some bugs may appear with continued use, but the performance is quite pleasant, so it should not interfere with usability.
-Remember that this version does not include Android apps, which are not supported.
+Please note that this version does not include Android apps, as they are not supported.

 System restrictions

 Many features of your computer require compatibility with Chrome OS Flex.
-These include CD and DVD readers, facial recognition, a touch screen or stylus, Thunderbolt features, and fingerprint readers.
-While Google may add these features and make it more compatible system-wide at some point in the future, certain aspects do not function properly in Chrome OS Flex.
+These include CD and DVD readers, facial recognition, touch screens or styluses, Thunderbolt features, and fingerprint readers.
+While Google may add these features and make the system more compatible at some point in the future, certain aspects do not function properly in Chrome OS Flex.

 How to install